sgtbilko/GEDCOMparator/README.md

 ###### In Progress

-* Option to ONLY show matches with significant differences
+* n/a

 ###### Not Started

-* rework hide/show panel
+* rework hide/show panel, e.g. a slider for show all/show similar/show bad misses
 * Check after/before/about logic and tolerance
-* Ensure test
 * Find a way to add a link to ancestry pages (probably not possible)